szczurek-lab/ST-Assign/README.md

 bash  ST-Assign-run.sh 'input_data' 'results'
 ```
 The arguments of the bash script:
-* `input_data` - directory containing input data,
+* `input_data` - the directory containing input data,
-* `results` - directory dedicated to results.
+* `results` - the directory dedicated to results.

 ### Expected input

 ST-Assign takes as input the following files provided in the `input_data` directory:

-* `param.txt` - file containing run setting (hyperparameters, number of iterations, etc.),
+* `param.txt` - a file containing run setting (hyperparameters, number of iterations, etc.),
-* `matB.csv` - binary matrix with prior knowledge about marker genes,
+* `matB.csv` - a binary matrix with prior knowledge about marker genes,
 * `C_gs.csv` - ST gene expression data,
 * `C_gs.csv` - scRNA-seq gene expression data,
 * `n_cells.csv` - estimates for the number of cells in each ST spot,
 * `rho.csv` - cross-platform factor computed based on gene expression data.

-Important: the order of genes in `C_gs.csv` and `C_gs.csv` should match the order of genes in `matB.csv`; the order of spots in the file  `C_gs.csv` should match the order in  `matB.csv` file.
+**Note**: The order of genes in C_gs.csv and C_gs.csv should match the order of genes in matB.csv.
+Moreover, the order of spots in the file C_gs.csv should match the order in the matB.csv file.

-For details, see the `Expected input and output` file in this repository.
+Refer to the `Expected Input and Output` file in this repository for more information about input formats.

 ### ST-Assing output

 * `est_M.csv` - cell type mixture decomposition in ST spots (size: number of spots vs. number of cell types),
 * `res_TC.csv` - cell type annotations of single cells (size: trajectories after burn in times number of cells).

-For details about input and output, see the `Expected input and output` file in this repository.
+Refer to the `Expected Input and Output` file in this repository for more information about input and output formats.

 ### Test example
-Directory `test-example` contains data exemplificatory data.
-After running ST-Assing on this data set, results can be visualised with the use of `Visualisation.rmd` file.
+The `test-example` directory contains exemplificatory data.
+After running ST-Assign on this dataset, results can be visualized using the `Visualisation.rmd` file.

 ## Packages